charan223/Brain-Tumor-Segmentation-using-Topological-Loss/README.md

-# Topology Conscious Neural Networks for Brain Tumor Segmentation
+# Topology Aware Neural Networks for Brain Tumor Segmentation
 This is a Tensorflow implementation of Topology and Smoothing losses.
 Source Code is taken from [here](https://github.com/taigw/brats17)

 # Overview